Venkataramana-Baratam/Linear-Regression-From-Scratch/README.md

-# Linear-Regression-From-Scratch
-A project that implements Linear Regression from scratch using Python.
 # 📈 Linear Regression from Scratch

 This project implements Linear Regression using only Python and NumPy without any external libraries like scikit-learn.